dex4er/js-smtp-server-as-promised/README.md

 [`smtp-server`](https://www.npmjs.com/package/smtp-server) module.
-The API is the same as for `smtp-server`, except `listen` method which return [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object and callback options which are `Promise` objects.
+The API is the same as for `smtp-server`, except `listen` method which return [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object and callback options which should be replaced with overriden method in own subclass.

 ## Requirements